wpeverest/everest-forms/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/wpeverest/everest-forms/) :)

 == Changelog ==

+= 1.6.0 - xx-xx-2020 =
+* Fix - Error handling in AJAX handler for endpoint.
+* Fix - Checks if only string is provided for JSON content.
+* Fix - Select2 style and admin screen button alignments in WP 5.3+.
+* Fix - Use brackets instead of braces to avoid deprecation notices in PHP 5.6.
+* Tweak - Store entry ID in property of task handler.

 = 1.5.10 - 25-11-2019 =
 * Fix - Google reCAPTCHA v2 invisible settings bug.